Art and Design

 In Year 7, pupils learn about colour theory and are introduced to watercolours and colour mixing.

-Pupils develop 2D and 3D artistic skills through studying the art elements these being tone texture colour, scale, perspective and composition.
+Pupils develop 2D and 3D artistic skills by studying the art elements these being tone texture colour, scale, perspective, and composition.

-This is delivered in a variety of ways through interesting tasks such collage, ceramics and observational studies.
+This is delivered in a variety of ways through interesting tasks such as collage, ceramics, and observational studies.

 Painting skills are further developed through the analysis and research of the artist Hokusai.
 Pupils are provided with the opportunity to create dynamic wave compositions in different scales individually or as a group.

-In Year 9 pupils are encouraged to research and discuss different artists and evaluate their Art works.
+In Year 9 pupils are encouraged to research and discuss different artists and evaluate their Artworks.
 Pupils are required to design and create a graffiti tag based on research of different fonts and word art imagery.
-Key artist in this unit of work is Banksy.
+The key artist in this unit of work is Banksy.

-The Portraiture scheme of work is delivered to pupils through a series of timed challenged activities.
-And observational drawing studies in a variety of techniques and materials in order to create bold and striking artworks.
+The Portraiture scheme of work is delivered to pupils through a series of timed challenged activities, observational drawing studies, and a variety of techniques and materials in order to create bold and striking artworks.

-Pupils participate in a range of workshops, some of which are run by external artistic practioners.
-Pupils are therefore exposed and work alongside professionals and gaining insights to their artistic practise.
+Pupils participate in a range of workshops, some of which are run by external artistic practitioners.
+Pupils are therefore exposed and work alongside professionals and gaining insights into their artistic practice.

 KS4 pupils are encouraged to familiarise themselves with a range of materials and draw upon their artistic strengths and interests and refine these to their best of their ability.

-Pupils are also required to annotate and evaluate their studies thoroughly in their sketchbook and provide research on artists and themes which inspire them as a starting point for their Personal investigation.
+Pupils are also required to annotate and evaluate their studies thoroughly in their sketchbooks and provide research on artists and themes which inspire them as a starting point for their Personal investigation.

 This holistic approach to their learning allows the pupils to understand their strengths in particular techniques and artistic genres.

-As part of KS4 and KS5 coursework pupils choose a theme of their choice to study for their ‘Personal investigation’.
-Ongoing ideas and techniques are refined and consolidated in sketch books and a comprehensive body of work is produced.
+As part of KS4 coursework, pupils choose a theme of their choice to study for their ‘Personal investigation’.
+Ongoing ideas and techniques are refined and consolidated in sketchbooks and a comprehensive body of work is produced.

-At A Level, pupils are able to explore overlapping genres to specialise in.
+At A Level, pupils are able to explore overlapping genres to specialize in.
 These include: